 Boulder County Housing and Human Services

-Help for Boulder County residents in need of access to housing assistance in addition to SNAP (food stamps), Temporary Assistance for Needy Families (TANF), Medicaid, Seniors and Veterans Services.
+Help for Boulder County residents in need of access to food assistance in addition to SNAP (food stamps), Temporary Assistance for Needy Families (TANF), Medicaid, Seniors and Veterans Services.
 Learn more on the county’s website.